S.A.L Steel Ltd Management Discussions.

 Also, the enforcement of recent Tariff policy guidelines on power by Government of India that requires the State Electricity Regulatory Commission to ascertain sale price of power based on cost of generation will have an impact on the revenue from export of power.

 Fluctuation of import coal price, increase in USD-INR exchange rate, may lead to increase in cost of production.
-This is mitigated by continuous evaluation of international coal price vis-a-vis Indian coal price and accordingly the action plan for procurement has been formulated.
+This is mitigated by continuous evaluation of international coal price vis--vis Indian coal price and accordingly the action plan for procurement has been formulated.

 INTERNAL CONTROL SYSTEM AND ITS ADEQUACY